 Stitch and Sketch is an informal group that meets first and third Fridays from 10:00 am to 1:00 pm in the church hall.
 We have knitters, painters, quilters and many other crafters who gather to stitch, craft and socialize.
 Several people work on Quilts of Valor that are given to veterans in the Bethany Beach area.
 All are welcome.

 St. Martha’s hosts many activities on a weekly basis that are open to our community.
-These include various support groups such as Alcoholics Anonymous and Gamblers Anonymous as well as exercise classes such as Yoga.
+These include various support groups such as Alcoholics Anonymous, Gamblers Anonymous and Chemically Dependent Anonymous as well as exercise classes such as Yoga and Qigong.
 In addition, we provide space for events such as annual Homeowners Association meetings.

 If your group would like to host an event at St. Martha’s, please contact our administrative assistant for availability.
 Also, please be sure to check our calendar of events for daily schedules.